 The Doctor of Education degree (EdD) is a degree completed by coursework and thesis.
 The coursework component is comprised of a sequence of 2 units of study.
-At the end of the first year of full time study (or the part time equivalent), a student will present and discuss a fully developed thesis proposal with a faculty committee.
+At the end of the first year of full time study (or the part time equivalent), a student will present and discuss a fully developed thesis proposal with a school committee.
 This research plan should extend the original proposal the candidate presented on application and include a critical review of relevant literature and an outline of the student’s proposed methodology.
 The extended research plan should be 10,000 words.
 Candidature is confirmed once the EdD thesis proposal has been approved by the student’s thesis committee.

 Examination is by presentation of this work in the form of a thesis.
 The normal length of an EdD thesis is approximately 80,000 words.

 The EdD is available in both the full and part time modes and the full time candidature is normally three years of study.
 Part-time candidates can take up to six years.